 STATUS: Anti-marriage law

 TAKE ACTION: State advocacy groups are working toward fairness for all of Indiana's families by blocking attempts to write discrimination into the state constitution.
+The bipartisan coalition Freedom Indiana is working to defeat HJR-6, which would permanently ban all protections for same-sex couples and their families in the state.
+Join the coalition HERE.

-Anti-gay groups in Indiana are continuing to work toward writing discrimination into the state's constitution.
 An Indiana state statute forbids the government from recognizing or performing marriages or other forms of union between same-sex couples.

 GROUPS ACTIVELY WORKING ON MARRIAGE:

-- Indiana Equality is a coalition of organizations from around the state that focus on ensuring basic human rights for Indiana's LGBT citizens.
+- Indiana Equality Action is a coalition of organizations from around the state that focus on ensuring basic human rights for Indiana's LGBT citizens.

 - Freedom to Marry is the campaign to win marriage for same-sex couples nationwide.